-Missy Kyzer is a 23 year old aspiring vocalist & music historian/musicologist hailing from Southern California.
+Missy Kyzer is a 24 year old aspiring vocalist & music historian/musicologist hailing from Southern California.
 She graduated summa cum laude with a Bachelor of Arts degree in Music & Culture from University of California, Riverside where she completed an undergraduate senior thesis that examined the history of early jazz in four distinct regions of Southern California.
-She will be attending Northwestern University to pursue a master’s degree in musicology from Northwestern University, where she is working on a master’s project examining the ways in which 1920s-1930s Chicago-style jazz interacted with urban noise.
+She currently lives in the Chicagoland area & is pursuing a master’s degree in musicology from Northwestern University, where she is working on a master’s project examining the ways in which 1920s-1930s Chicago-style jazz interacted with urban noise.

 As an aspiring music historian & musicologist, her main area of interest and study is early jazz history (from its origins to early bebop) with a particular focus on jazz in Chicago during the 1920s and early 1930s and early jazz in Southern California.
-Aside from jazz, her other areas of study include popular music styles of the 20th century through today, American folk music traditions, and art music of the early 20th century.
+Aside from jazz, her other areas of study include folk music traditions and popular music styles in America and abroad, musical accompaniment for silent films, and art music of the late 19th and early 20th centuries.
 She has been published twice in the 78rpm Collector’s Community’s bi-monthly magazine The Discographer and has been a recurring guest host on the Pop Unmuted podcast.

 Her blog, The Melodic Word, is home to critical listening and to thoughts and observations about all aspects of music and music history, and includes music reviews, analyses, essays, playlists, and the like.